 #47 WIFI on Board: The Disney Cruise ships do have wifi service in your staterooms and throughout the ship.
 You get a small amount of data for free.
 It is literally enough to check your email for just a few minutes.
 You can then purchase additional minutes.

 #48 WARNING!
 Most computers and cell phones have systems working in the background.
 The paid wifi is based on data usage.
 Especially with cell phones, you could purchase a data plan and send one Facebook post with a picture and use your entire data plan in just a few minutes.
-This is because certainly apps use a lot of data.
+This is because certain apps use a lot of data.
 Facebook is one of them.
 I always stop by the computer help desk on board and ask them to turn off all of the apps, behind the scenes.
 They know which ones will soak up all of your data and are happy to take a minute and turn them all off for you.
-Then on the last night of your cruise, you can pop back over to have them turn them all back on.
+Then, on the last night of your cruise, you can pop back over to have them turn them all back on.

 #49 Wave Phones: If you do not use your cell phones on board the Disney Cruise ships, Disney provides (2) phones per stateroom called Wave Phones.
 You can use these phones to communicate with your stateroom and other staterooms.